Department of Accountancy & Taxation

 - If a student has taken an undergraduate or post baccalaureate equivalent of any graduate level course and successfully completed it, they cannot receive credit for the same course as part of their graduate career.

 - The only transfer credit accepted to complete less than the 36 hours required to meet MSACCY degree requirements is for Bauer Professional Program in Accountancy (PPA) students that have completed PPA “double count” courses.
-In rare cases waivers of a core course may be allowed with substitution.
+In rare cases, a waiver of a core course may be allowed with substitution.
+The maximum amount of core courses that can be waived with substitution is 9 hours.
+Course waivers, and corresponding documentation, will only be accepted for review up until the official closing day of a student's first semester.

 - MSACCY courses taken by students in other UH departments who have not been admitted to the Bauer College of Business may not be applied to a future MSACCY degree at UH.